dbrac/url_shortener/readme.md

 - Deployment: Instructions for running the app are provided below

 # Usage
-I have a demo build of this application on dockerhub.
-There is a sqlite database in the container which is initialized with sample data every time the container starts and is lost every time the container terminates.
+I have a demo build of this application on Docker Hub.
+There is a SQLite database in the container which is initialized with sample data every time the container starts and is lost every time the container terminates.

 ## Run on Docker